Monogram Pictures: Early years

+New direction

+By 1937, double features had become popular and the major studios were supplying their own low-cost fare.
+Monogram and Johnston now concentrated on producing films for independent theaters and smaller neighborhood moviehouses that couldn't afford big-studio rental rates.
+Monogram became a reliable "budget brand" for cost-conscious exhibitors.
+There was a corresponding decrease in prestige, but Johnston had made many friends in the industry and was content to serve his own customer base.

 Film series

 In 1938, Monogram began a long and profitable policy of making series and hiring familiar players to star in them.
 Frankie Darro, Hollywood's foremost tough-kid actor of the 1930s, joined Monogram and stayed with the company until 1950.
 Comedian Mantan Moreland co-starred in many of the Darro films and continued to be a valuable asset to Monogram through 1949.
 Juvenile actors Marcia Mae Jones and Jackie Moran co-starred in series of homespun romances, and then joined the Frankie Darro series.

 Boris Karloff contributed to the Monogram release schedule with his Mr. Wong mysteries.
 This prompted producer Sam Katzman to engage Bela Lugosi for a follow-up series of Monogram thrillers.